named-data/YaNFD/fw/README.md

 ## Startup configuration

-Startup configuration for YaNFD is performed via a TOML file, by default read from `/usr/local/etc/ndn/yanfd.toml` on Unix-like systems.
+Startup configuration for YaNFD is performed via a YAML file, by default read from `/usr/local/etc/ndn/yanfd.yml` on Unix-like systems.
-Note that you will need to copy the sample config file installed to `/usr/local/etc/ndn/yanfd.toml.sample` to this location before running YaNFD for the first time.
+Note that you will need to copy the sample config file installed to `/usr/local/etc/ndn/yanfd.sample.yml` to this location before running YaNFD for the first time.
 The configuration options are documented via comments in the sample file.

 On Windows, at this time, you will need to specify the location of the configuration file manually when starting YaNFD via the `--config` argument.